-The script reads the system time on your computer, so it should work correctly regardless of your time zone.
+This script reads the system time on your device, so it should work correctly regardless of your time zone.
 It will also adjust for Daylight Saving Time.
-Of course, if your computer system time is incorrect, the times displayed below will also be incorrect.
+Of course, if your system time is incorrect, the times displayed below will also be wrong.
 If you’re running an older OS, there are many free utilities that can quickly synchronize your computer system time to online atomic clocks.
-If your OS is up to date, it probably has this function integrated.
+If your OS is up to date it probably has this function integrated.

 This is your Local Time: